 You can make your own French knitting tool with a toilet paper roll, some lollipop sticks and some washi tape.
 Instructions can be found here.
 You can also make a Knitting Nancy with a wooden spool and some nails as instructed here.
 However, after personally trying both methods above, I found that it took me an enormous amount of time to make a couple of meters of cord and I really don't have so much free time these days.

-That is why I was overjoyed when my friends from Sheep and Wolves asked me to review their automated spool knitter.
+That is why I was overjoyed when I got my hands on this automated spool knitter.
 I was finally able to make all the cord my heart desired, in a minimum amount of time and, the best part?
 I could read my book while knitting!
 It just doesn't get much better than that!

 This little thing has detailed instructions and once you get it going it doesn't stop!!!
 I mean it, you can make cord out of one skein of 100g yarn in less than an hour!
 It does have a small learning curve but I promise it's really easy to get to the bottom of it.
 You need to remember a couple of things though: